danielsaidi/SwiftUIKit/Readmes/Views.md

 ## MultiPageView

 This view represents a `UIKit` page control and lets you present multiple views in a horizontally pages list.

-You can either create it with page views or model items and a page builder.
+You can either create this view by providing it with a view collection or an item list with a `pageBuilder` that builds a page view for each item.

 ## OptionalView

-This view takes an optional model and either displays a view for the model when it's not `nil` else an `EmptyView`.
+This view takes an optional model and either displays a view for the model when it's not `nil` else a fallback view.

 ## SimpleMultiPicker